makefinks/manim-generator/README.md

 | `--reasoning_exclude` | Exclude reasoning tokens from response (model still uses reasoning internally) | - |

 > Note: You cannot use both `--reasoning_effort` and `--reasoning_max_tokens` at the same time.

+Providing `--output_dir` skips the automatic descriptor-based folder name and uses the supplied path instead.

 ### Example with specific models and video data:
 ```bash